yangwu1227/sql-case-studies/README.md

 $ docker compose up
 ```

-SQLPad should now be accessible at [http://localhost:3000](http://localhost:3000) or the port specified in the `compose.yml` file.
+SQLPad can accessed at [http://localhost:3000](http://localhost:3000) or the port specified in the `compose.yml` file.

 Stop and remove the containers with: